-MITIGATION MONITORING OR REPORTING PROGRAM 5150 EL CAMINO REAL RESIDENTIAL DEVELOPMENT Impact Mitigation Timeframe for Implementation Responsibility for Implementation Oversight of Implementation subject to property owners' permission.
+MITIGATION MONITORING OR REPORTING PROGRAM 5150 EL CAMINO REAL RESIDENTIAL DEVELOPMENT Responsibility Timeframe for Oversight of Impact Mitigation for Implementation Implementation Implementation subject to property owners' permission.
 Conduct a post-survey on the structure where monitoring has indicated damage.
 Make appropriate repairs or provide compensation where damage has occurred as a result of construction activities Designate a person responsible for registering and investigating claims of excessive vibration.
 The contact information of such person shall be clearly posted on the construction site.